-When the defendant moves for a new trial on the ground of excessive damages, the court may condition its denial of the motion upon the plaintiff's consent to the entry of a judgment for damages in a lesser amount than the damages awarded by the jury.
+When the defendant moves for a new trial on the ground of excessive damages, the trial court may condition its denial of the motion upon the plaintiff's consent to the entry of a judgment for damages in a lesser amount than the damages awarded by the jury.
 This practice is known as remittitur.
-Although the court--not the jury--actually fixes the amount of the damages when remittitur is used, the California courts have held that this practice does not violate the nonconsenting defendant's right to have a jury determine the amount of the damages for which he is liable.
+Although the trial court-not the jury-actually fixes the amount of the damages when remittitur is used, the California courts have held that this practice does not violate the nonconsenting defendant's right to have a jury determine the amount of the damages for which he is liable.

 In Dorsey v.
-Barba, 38 Cal.2d 350, 240 P.2d 604 (1952), the California Supreme Court held that a court could not condition its denial of a plaintiff's motion for new trial on the ground of inadequate damages upon the defendant's consent to the entry of a judgment for damages in a greater amount than the amount awarded by the jury.
-The Supreme Court held that this practice-known as additur-violated the nonconsenting plaintiff's constitutional right to have a jury determine the amount of the damages to which he is entitled.
+Barbs, 38 Cal.2d 350, 240 P.2d 604 (1952), the California Supreme Court held that a trial court could not condition its denial of a plaintiff's motion for new trial on the ground of inadequate damages upon the defendant's consent to the entry of a judgment for damages in a greater amount than the amount awarded by the jury.
+The court held that this practice-known as additur-violated the non-consenting plaintiff's constitutional right to have a jury determine the amount of the damages to which he is entitled.

-Although some corrective device must be available to the judge when he is convinced that the damages awarded by the jury are clearly inadequate or excessive, the granting of a new trial is a time consuming and expensive remedy.
-"The consequences [of granting new trials] have been to prolong litigation, to swell bills of cost, to delay final adjudications, and, in a large number of instances, to have such excessive judgments repeated over and over, upon the new trial."
-Alabama Great Southern Rr v.
+Although some corrective device must be available to the trial court when it is convinced that the damages awarded by the jury are clearly inadequate or excessive, the granting of a new trial is a time-consuming and expensive remedy.
+"The consequence [of granting new trials] has been to prolong litigation, to swell bills of cost, to delay final adjudication, and, in a large number of instances, to have such excessive judgments repeated over and over, upon the new trial."
+Alabama Great Southern R.R. v.
 Roberts, 113 Tenn.
 488, 493, 82 S.W.
 314, 315 (1904).

-"It is thus held in reserve as a last resort, because it is more expensive and inconvenient than other remedies. . . ."
+"It is thus held in reserve as the last resort, because it is more expensive and inconvenient than other remedies . . ."
 Lisbon v.
-Layman, 49 N.H.
+Lyman, 49 N.H.
 553, 600 (1870).
-See also MC CORMICK, DAMAGES 77 (1935)("New trials . . . are extravagantly wasteful of time and money, so that judges and lawyers have constantly sought to minimize this waste by modifying the form of the judge's inter ention on the application for a new trial.").
+See also McCornick, Damages 77 (1935) ("New trials . . . are extravagantly wasteful of time and money, so that judges and lawyers have constantly sought to minimize this waste by modifying the form of the judge's intervention on the application for a new trial.").

 Thus, methods have been sought that will end litigation by permitting more expeditious corrective measures where damages are inadequate or excessive.
 Where permitted, additur and remittitur serve this purpose.
 Commentators generally agree that both devices should be an integral part of our judicial machinery.
-E.g., Carlin, Remittiturs and Additurs, 49 W. VA.
-L. Q. 1 (1942); Note, 40 CALIF.
-L. REV. 276 (1952); Comment, 44 YALE L. J. 316 (1934); 28 CALIF.
-L. REV. 533 (1940); 12 HASTINGS L. J. 212 (1960); 14 So.
-CAL.
-L. REV. 490 (1941); 6 U.C.L.A.
-L. REV. 441 (1959).
+E.g., Carlin, Remittiturs and Additurs, 49 W. Va.
+L. Q. 1 (1942); Comment, 40 Cal.
+L. Rev. 276 (1952); Comment, 44 Yalk L. J. 318 (1934); Note, 12 Hastings L. J. 212

+(1960); Note, 6 U.C.L.A.
+L. Rev. 441 (1959); 28 Cal.
+L. Rev. 533 (1940); 14 So.
+Cal.
+L. Rev. 490 (1941).
 Not only do these devices tend to benefit the particular litigants by ending the litigation and avoiding the expense of a retrial, but they also benefit litigants generally by reducing calendar congestion.

-Although remittitur is a well recognized California alternative to granting a new trial on the ground of excessive damages, additur is not used to any great extent in California because of the decision in Dorsey v.
-Barba.
-38 Cal.2d 350, 240 P.2d 604 (1952).
-This has resulted in giving plaintiffs a benefit unavailable to defendants, for remittitur is available to correct an inadequate verdict.
+Although remittitur is a well-recognized California alternative to granting a new trial on the ground of exclusive damages, additur is not used to any great extent in California because of the doubts concerning its constitutionality that were raised in Dorsey v.
+Barba, 38 Cal.2d 350, 240 P.2d 604 (1952).
+This has resulted in giving plaintiffs a benefit unavailable to defendants, for remittitur is available to correct an excessive verdict but additur is not available to correct an inadequate verdict.